Other Exercises

 Got killed by a blow, lay slain by a cane

-That sailed through the air and came through the room,
+That sailed through the air and came down the room,

-that the cops have chased after and caught 'em
+Once that the cops have and caught 'em

 And he spoke through his cloak, most deep and distinguished,